Zren/ResizeYoutubePlayerToWindowSize/description.md

 # Suggestions

-* Use [Resize Video To Window Size](https://greasyfork.org/en/scripts/10815-resize-video-to-window-size) for Crunchyroll, Vimeo, and a few others.
+* The `w` key will toggle the script in the current tab.
-* Experimental support for hiding scrollbar in Firefox v63.
-Go to `about:config` and set `layout.css.scrollbar-width.enabled` to `true`, then restart Firefox.
+* Use [Resize Video To Window Size](https://greasyfork.org/en/scripts/10815-resize-video-to-window-size) for Crunchyroll, Vimeo, and a few other sites.

 # Screenshots